josslynq/AiHackathon/README.md

 **Vernacular** is an interactive web-based language learning platform that leverages **AI to preserve and teach underrepresented languages**.
 Our first implementation focuses on Bengali, integrating conversation, pronunciation, and vocabulary tools into a single immersive experience.

-The project uses AI-powered tutoring, speech recognition, and text-to-speech to create an engaging, accessible learning journey with the long-term goal of expanding to other languages like Punjabi, Urdu, Twi and Swahili.
+The project uses AI-powered tutoring, speech recognition, and text-to-speech to create an engaging, accessible learning journey with the long-term goal of expanding to other languages like Punjabi, Urdu, Twi, and Swahili.

 ---